Louise Bours

 Louise Bours (born 23 December 1968), also known as Louise van de Bours, is a former Member of the European Parliament (MEP) for the North West England region.
-She was elected in 2014 as a UK Independence Party candidate but resigned from the party 2018, and sat as an independent until she stood down at the 2019 election.
+She was elected in 2014 as a UK Independence Party candidate but resigned from the party in 2018, and sat as an independent until she stood down at the 2019 election.

 Background

 Bours' father is Dutch.
 She trained as an actress and singer at Mountview Academy of Theatre Arts.
 She was also a member of the D'Oyly Carte Opera Company from year 2000, and a resident at the Savoy Theatre in London.
 She went on to appear in Brookside, Peak Practice and Band of Gold and musicals and fronted 1940s-style big bands.
 However, Bours has said she "retired from showbusiness" in order to concentrate on politics.
 Bours is a single mother to two children.

 Louise Bours used her surname "van de Bours" as late as August 2013, in her LinkedIn profile discussing her musical career, but later dropped the "van de" and appeared as "Louise Bours" on UKIP's MEP party list in 2013.
 The tussenvoegsel in her name was allegedly more of a stage name than a legal name, according to the Huffington Post.